dcit202Andriod/Group-26---Recipe_app/README.md

 > TAY ANDREW KWESI, OFOSU ELIZABETH, ADDO JUDE NYAMEBA BEDIAKO: Were delgated the task of creating the add recipe page.

-> AGBENYEGAH JUDE MENSAH, NANA KONADU OWUSU: Were delegated the task of creating the recipe details page.
+> AGBENYEGAH JUDE MENSAH(10947803), NANA KONADU OWUSU: Were delegated the task of creating the recipe details page.